Pastez/VSChroma/README.md

 ## Known Issues

-This is first version of first extension I made so be prepared and warn :D
+This is "first" version of first extension I made so be prepared and warn :D

-## Release Notes

-### 0.0.1

-Initial release of ...

 ## License